Community Systems Administration

-The professional nurse with the Community Systems Administration (CSA) specialty will focus on prevention and primary care.
 A variety of emerging healthcare organizations are demanding visionary nursing leaders in administrative roles.
-The nurse will gain knowledge and skills necessary to plan, design and evaluate healthcare programs in a variety of settings.
+The Community Systems Administration (CSA) student will gain knowledge and skills necessary to plan, design and evaluate healthcare programs in a variety of acute and community based care settings.
 The professional nurse with the CSA specialty focuses on prevention, program planning, leadership in administrative roles and has an overall population focus.
-The various settings for the CSA graduate are diverse, with examples including public health departments (local, state and federal health agencies), school health programs, community health centers, clinics, shelters, home health and hospice agencies, faith-based organizations, academic and research organizations and nursing centers and hospital administration.

 MSN Program Outcomes

 - Integrate relevant knowledge, principles and theories from nursing and related sciences into the advanced nursing care of individuals, families and populations.
 (Essential I)

 - Demonstrate acumen in organizational leadership through effective collaboration, consultation, and decision-making.
 (Essential II)

 - Integrate research translation and evidence appraisal into advanced nursing practice to initiate change and improve quality outcomes.(Essential IV)

 - Evaluate information science approaches and patient-centric technologies to improve health outcomes and enhance quality of care.
 (Essentials III, V)

 - Analyze the impact policies, economic factors, and ethical and socio-cultural dimensions have on advanced nursing practice and health care outcomes.
 (Essential VI)

 - Integrate the concepts of interprofessional communication, collaboration and consultation to effectively manage and coordinate care across systems.
 (Essential VII)